 - 8 oz. milk (2% fat or higher) $0.25

 - Heat the milk until hot, but not boiling.
-(I microwaved for about 1.5 – 2 minutes).
+(Heat in a small sauce pan over medium-low, whisking often, or microwave for about 1.5 – 2 minutes).

-- Once the milk is hot, whisk in the rest of the ingredients (cocoa, brown sugar, cinnamon, cayenne pepper).
+- Once the milk is hot, whisk in the cocoa and spices.
 Drink.
 Be happy.

 Want to make a bunch of the mix to give as a gift?
 Here are the quantities to make 2 cups of cocoa mix:

 - 4 teaspoons cinnamon

 Use 2 tablespoons of cocoa mix per 8 ounces of hot milk.

 I have to admit, it’s really good topped with whipped cream as well.